directus-labs/guest-authoring/next-auth-with-directus/index.md

 ### Installing the required dependencies

-For the frontend of the application, you need the following dependencies
+For the frontend of the application, you need the following dependencies:

 - [Next Auth](https://next-auth.js.org/) for creating the authentication system for Nextjs
-- [Directus JavaScript SDK](https://docs.directus.io/guides/sdk/getting-started.html) for communicating with your directus backend.
+- [Directus JavaScript SDK](https://docs.directus.io/guides/sdk/getting-started.html) for communicating with your Directus backend.

 Install the dependencies using the command:

 ```bash